alexwlchan/alexwlchan.net/src/_drafts/preserving-pixels-in-paris.md

   <figcaption>
     This is the <a href="https://www.bnf.fr/en/mazarin-gallery">Galerie Mazarin</a>, named after the seventeenth-century <a href="https://en.wikipedia.org/wiki/Cardinal_Mazarin">cardinal of the same name</a>.
     In the foreground is a celestial globe made by <a href="https://en.wikipedia.org/wiki/Vincenzo_Coronelli">Vincenzo Coronelli</a>, an Italian cartographer well known for his maps and globes.
-    There were several other maps in the gallery, although it wasn’t always obvious which area they were showing.
+    There were several other maps in the gallery, although I couldn’t always tell where they were a map of.
   </figcaption>
 </figure>